jw3/example-matlab/README.md

 - Matlab shared libraries are not versioned and may conflict with system libraries when linking
 - It appears `R2015b` may not have the linking issues that `R2017a` has
 - It also appears that using the standard matlab finder resolves linking issues all together?
   - or at least hacking libs out of path is not needed anyways
+- Matlab changes [merged](https://github.com/PDAL/PDAL/commit/17fc31472446faa111c83b06cdcde4c4170b895f) into PDAL master

 ### Adding all current Matlab versions to CMake 3.5.1